-What do I need to do in order to be in good standing?
+Frequently Asked QuestionsPlease review these questions.
+If further explanation is needed, contact the appropriate alpha officer.What do I need to do to be in good standing?

 What happens if I'm put on probation?

-How can I earn a leadership point?
+How do I earn a leadership point?

 - Leadership points can be earned by leading a school or community organization.
 You can also earn a leadership point by attending the Leadership Seminar offered by NHS once a semester.
 Additionally, there are certain events like Kids' Kamp or National Student Leadership Week, where you can run a committee which will earn you a leadership point.

 How do I know how many points I have?

 - Yes!
 However, you must submit a approval email for the event.
 An email must be sent to the Vice President of Service who has the final determination over whether it may count and for how many points.
 Please attach the confirmation email you receive from the Service VP to your point form when you turn it in.

 - Point statuses are updated online at the end of each semester.
 We do not keep continuous records of point totals due to the size of the organization, so members must take responsibility for tracking their own point totals.
 It is recommended that all members make a copy of their point forms before turning them in.

 What should I do if I think there is an error with my points?

 - Point forms should be in at room 2002.
 There is a folder hanging outside the door where all point sheets are deposited.